serverless/blog/posts/2019-01-14-definitive-guide-terraform-serverless.md

 ---
 title: "The definitive guide to using Terraform with the Serverless Framework"
-description: "Wondering whether you should use Terraform or the Serverless Framework for your infrastructure as code?
+description: "Wondering when to use Terraform and/or the Serverless Framework for your infrastructure as code?
 We've got answers."
 date: 2019-01-14
 thumbnail: 'https://s3-us-west-2.amazonaws.com/assets.blog.serverless.com/terraform/serverless-terraform-thumb.png'
 heroImage: 'https://s3-us-west-2.amazonaws.com/assets.blog.serverless.com/terraform/serverless-terraform-header.png'